Dr Fern Terris-Prestholt

 Guest lectures on economic evaluation of reproductive health / HIV interventions on a range of courses both within and outside of LSHTM.

 Fern would welcome PhD students with a foundation in economics with an interest in the demand for HIV prevention, using methods such as discrete choice experiments or behavioural economics approaches.

-Her work focuses on the the economics of new technology introduction for the prevention, diagnosis and treatment of HIV and related conditions (such as STIs), primarily in low and middle income countries.
+Fern's work focuses on the the economics of new technology introduction for the prevention, diagnosis and treatment of HIV and related conditions (such as STIs), primarily in low and middle income countries.
 Her PhD studied the determinants of women's demand for barrier methods for HIV prevention in South Africa.